 My son’s birth has encouraged the transition from coffee-like fun to coffee-like drinkers.
 Simply put, coffee was no longer a pleasurable drink but a necessity for preparing me for a difficult day.

-I had, at one time, enjoyed the act of waking up, putting on a pot of water, prepping my french press, and at least quietly considering the day ahead.
-With baby, I no longer cared about the provenance of the beans, the style of roast, or the method of preparation; what mattered most was that it effectively powered me through the first crucial moments of the day.
+At one point, I enjoyed the act of waking up, filling a pot of water, adjusting my French printing press, and quietly contemplating the day before.
+As a child, I no longer cared about the appearance of beans, frying style, or how to prepare them; what was most important was to empower me successfully at important times of the day.

-Now that my son is four, and waking up is met with his solo run to the bathroom, I’ve found myself reconnecting with coffee in a new way.
-I’m about a year in to giving up drip coffee and enjoying espresso only.
-Of course, that means a daily run to the coffee shop, but that investment has been rewarded with a better understanding of coffee and my own personal taste preferences.
+Now that my son is four years old, and he wakes up to meet his running in the bathroom, I find myself reconnecting with coffee in a new way.
+It’s been a year now since I gave up drip coffee.
+Now I only enjoy espresso.
+Yes, that means running every day at the coffee shop, but that investment was rewarded with a better understanding of coffee and my taste preferences.

-In the process, I’ve uncovered a fantastic style of preparation called a “Shakerato.”
-It’s pretty simple: espresso shaken over ice with sugar.
-It’s froth, achieved wholly without milk, gives it the look of a properly foamed beverage, but it’s ice cold, quaffable jolt of potent coffee is precisely what I enjoy drinking in the summer heat of Charleston.
+In this program, I found a great preparation style called “Shakerato.”
+It’s very simple: espresso stirred over ice and sugar.
+Its foam is completely absorbed by the milk, which gives it the appearance of a properly foamed beverage.
+This icy, quaffable jolt of strong coffee is exactly what I enjoy drinking in the summer heat of Charleston.

-Brooks Reitz is an entrepreneur and restaurateur based in Charleston, SC.
-He has been recognized nationally for his work in the restaurant world and for his company, Jack Rudy Cocktail Co., which produces small batch cocktail mixers for home and restaurant use.
-He writes about drinking “the good stuff,” and is the father to a crime-fighting 4-year old boy.
+Brooks Reitz is a businessman and restauranteur based in Charleston, SC.
+He is internationally acclaimed for his work in the restaurant and his company, Jack Rudy Cocktail Co., which produces small-batch cocktail mixes for home and restaurant use.
+He writes about drinking “good things” and is the father of a four-year-old boy who fights crime.